eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

         count++;   //compile error
     }

+## Abstracting state using attributes

+If you're used to writing JavaBeans, you can think of a simple attribute as a combination of several things:

+* a field,
+* a getter, and, sometimes,
+* a setter.

-Think of an attribute as 'field + getter + setter' done right and defined in the language.
-Some attributes are simple value holders like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.
+But not all attributes are simple value holders like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.

-We could rewrite the attribute greeting as a getter:
+We'll need to expose the equivalent cartesian coordinates of a `Polar`.
+Since the cartesian coordinates can be computed from the polar coordinates, we don't need to define state-holding simple attributes.
+Instead, we can define the attributes as _getters_.

+    doc "A polar coordinate"
+    class Polar(Float angle, Float radius) {

+        shared Float angle=angle;
+        shared Float radius=radius;

+        shared Float x { return radius * cos(angle); }
-    shared String greeting {
+        shared Float y { return radius * sin(angle); }

-        if (exists name) {
-            return "Hello, " name "!";
+        ...

     }
-        else {
-            return "Hello, World!";
-        }
-    }

 Notice that the syntax of a getter declaration looks a lot like a method declaration with no parameter list.

-## Understanding object initialization

-In Ceylon, classes don't have constructors.

-Instead:

-* the parameters needed to instantiate the class are declared directly after the name of the class (like a method would), and
-* the code to initialize the new instance of the class goes directly in the body of the class.

-    class Hello(String? name) {
+Code that uses `Polar` never needs to know if an attribute is a simple attribute or a getter.
+No that we know about getters, we could rewrite our `description` attribute as a getter, without affecting any code that uses it.

-        shared String greeting;
+    shared String description {
-        if (exists name) {
+        if (exists label) {
-            greeting = "Hello, " name "!";
+            return label;
         }
         else {
-            greeting = "Hello, World!";
+            return "(" radius "," angle ")";
         }

-        shared void say(OutputStream stream) {
-            stream.writeLine(greeting);
     }
-    }

-The syntax of Ceylon is more regular than Java.
-Regularity makes a language easy to learn and easy to refactor.

-Now let's turn our attention to a different possible implementation of
-greeting:

-    class Hello(String? name) {
-        shared String greeting {
-            if (exists name) {
-                return "Hello, " name "!";
-            }
-            else {
-                return "Hello, World!";
-            }
-        }
-        ...
-    }

-The class initializer parameter `name` is used inside the getter `greeting`.
-Parameters can be used in the scope of their block structure.
-Like method parameters in Java are visible in the method, class parameters in Ceylon are visible to the elements in the body of their class.

-That's just a fancy way of obfuscating the idea that greeting holds onto the value of name, even after the initializer completes.

-## Instantiating classes and overloading their initializer parameters
+## Living without overloading

-We have not done this work for nothing!
-Let's no see how to use the `Hello` class.

-    doc "Print a personalized greeting"
-    void hello() {
-        Hello(process.arguments.first).say(process.output);
-    }

-Our rewritten `hello()` method just creates a new instance of `Hello`, and invokes `say()`.
-Ceylon doesn't need a `new` keyword to instantiate a class.

-Bad news: Ceylon doesn't support method overloading (the truth is that overloading is the source of various problems in Java, especially when generics come into play).
+It's time for some bad news: Ceylon doesn't support method or constructor overloading (the truth is that overloading is the source of various problems in Java, especially when generics come into play).
 However we can emulate most non-evil uses of constructor or method overloading using:

 * defaulted parameters,
 * sequenced parameters, i.e. varargs, and
-* union types or enumerated type constraints
+* union types or enumerated type constraints.

 We're not going to get into all the details of these workarounds right now, but here's a quick example of each of the three techniques: